Turquerie: History of the movement

 New patterns of consumption were arising, especially with trading ships being able to navigate around Africa.
 Commodities that were once expensive were becoming more affordable.
 Products often define people in terms of gender, age, and availability of access.
-This notion of social definition outlines the main theme of the explosion of commodities from 16th century and onwards.
+This notion of social definition outlines the main theme of the explosion of commodities from the 16th century and onwards.
 The exchange system had to do precisely with accessibility and availability of commodities on a grand scale.
-It is important to note that this was not just a European phenomenon.
+This was not just a European phenomenon.
 The Europeans were not the only people who developed a sensibility of how consuming different things could define their relationships domestically and abroad.
 In this context, there was a broader view of consumption and one's place within the world.
 A person would consume in order to show off their financial position and their social location.

 Coffee

 Over the door of a Leipzig coffeeshop is a sculptural representation of a man in Turkish dress, receiving a cup of coffee from a boy.

 When coffee was first imported to Europe, locals looked to its place of origin to better understand the new phenomenon.
 Ottoman scholars—who had been studying the plant for centuries and were producing relevant, new sources—became the main reference for Edward Pococke and Antoine Galland’s written works on coffee.
 Academia, such as this, was a key component within coffeehouse culture.
 The history of coffee in Europe as a product was inextricably linked to this culture.
 It was “an institution and a set of customs…transferred from one region to another,” in this case from the Ottoman Empire to western Europe.
 The introduction of coffee to the European scene was neither new nor just a common consumable good; it was a direct result of “Ottoman mediation.”

 Visiting elites from high-class European circles were frequently exposed to the drink through Ottoman elites and diplomacy, complete with porcelain, embroidered napkins, and special etiquette.
 Furthermore, visiting Ottoman military or diplomatic officials would serve coffee in similar ways within European cities.
 Adhering to strict instructions, sequences, and measures, good coffee had to be prepared with a precision that the Ottomans had perfected, a skillset that Europeans had yet to learn to apply to their version of the bitter, crude drink.